bcgov/sso-requests/docs/developer-guide.md

 #### Step 2) Configure cypres environment

 Pull a copy of the [sso-requests-e2e](https://github.com/bcgov/sso-requests-e2e/) repo.
-The config will need to be changed in two places for the tests to run against the local CSS app.
-In the file `/testing/cypress.env.json` set `{"host": "http://localhost:3000", "smoketest": true, "localtest": true}`, and in `/testing/cypress.config.ts` set `baseUrl: 'http://localhost:3000/`.
+The environment will need to be changed to run against the local CSS app.
+In the file `/testing/cypress.env.json` set `{"host": "http://localhost:3000", "smoketest": true, "localtest": true}`.

 #### Step 3) Configure the initial test data